 (3L) [E] Foundations class for advanced coursework in computer science.
-Use of assembly and highlevel languages to study the structure and operations of computers.
+Use of assembly and high-level languages to study the structure and operations of computers.
 Topics include the logical organization of computers, structured data and instruction representation in various types of languages, and extensive study of the assembly language of a modern microprocessor.
 Most programming is done at the assembly language level.
-Prerequisites: COSC 2030 (or prepare user specifications for improved systems.
-The systems development life cycle, from investigation through installation and review, and an actual systems analysis.